 Except in emergency situations, one should avoid cleaning fluids containing alcohol for all recordings.
 In any case, alcohol should not be used on shellac discs, since various kinds of alcohol dissolve shellac.
 Although alcohol does not dissolve polyvinyl chloride, the primary ingredient in vinyl discs, some experts caution against its use on LPs because of the threat of the loss of plasticizer or stabilizer.
 Also, because of the wide variety of materials used in their manufacture and the possibility of a breakdown of the bond between their surface and base, alcohol should not be used.Gerald D. Gibson, Conserving and Preserving Materials in Nonbook Formats

 The general consensus amongst record collectors, and my own personal opinion, is that extreme caution should always be exercised around the use of alcohol as a cleaning agent for vinyl records, and avoided completely if at all possible.

-How Vinyl Reacts to Alcohol
+How Vinyl Records React to Alcohol